-- Calcium and vitamin D supplements to help keep her bones strong
+- Calcium and vitamin D supplements to help keep their bones strong

 - Vitamin B-12 shots, to prevent anemia

 Talk with a dietitian to make sure your child is getting proper nutrition.
 Be sure to do this if your child has lost weight or their diet becomes very limited.

 Your child may be worried about having a bowel accident, embarrassed, or even sad or depressed about having this condition.
 Your child may even find it difficult to participate in activities at school.
-You can support your child and help him understand how to live with the disease.
+You can support your child and help them understand how to live with the disease.

 These tips can help you manage your child's Crohn disease:

 - Talk openly with your child and answer all of his questions about the condition.

 - Help your child be active.
 Talk with your child's provider about activities and exercises your child can do.

 - Simple things such as doing yoga or tai chi, listening to music, relaxation exercises, meditation, reading, or soaking in a warm bath can relax your child and help reduce stress.

-- Have your child see a counselor who can help him gain self-confidence.
+- Have your child see a counselor who can help them gain self-confidence.